nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-contribute-to-an-extension.md

 ---
-title: How to Contribute to an Extension
+title: 'HOWTO: Contribute to an Extension'
 description: Learn how to create an XML extension in Nuxeo Studio, with the Nuxeo CLI and how to override a Nuxeo contribution.
 review:
   comment: ''